 The August 2016 Wall Street Journal Economic Forecast Survey was published on August 11, 2016.
 The headline is “Economists See Election-Induced Uncertainty Harming U.S. Economy.”
 As indicated in the article, 62 economists were surveyed, although not every economist answered every question.

 I found numerous items to be notable – although I don’t necessarily agree with them – both within the article and in the “Economist Q&A” section.

-As seen in the “Recession Probability” section, the average response as to the odds of another recession starting within the next 12 months was 9.84%; the average response in July was 10.02%.
+As seen in the “Recession Probability” section, the average response as to the odds of another recession starting within the next 12 months was 20.95%.
+The individual estimates, of those who responded, ranged from 1% to 50%.
+For reference, the average response in July's survey was 21.91%.

 The current average forecasts among economists polled include the following:

 full-year 2018: 2.1%

 December 2016: 1.80%

 December 2018: 2.79%